 Appropriate Vaccine Usage

-This metric is a measure of the percent of long-term stay residents who were given the flu and pneumonia vaccines.
-Respiratory viruses can be fatal for nursing home residents, making these types of vaccines critical to patient health.
+This metric is a measure of the percent of long-term stay residents who have received the flu and pneumonia vaccines.
+Respiratory viruses can be deadly for seniors, making these types of vaccines critical to patient care.

 Residents Maintain Autonomy